tytydraco/yessleep/out/We_called_the_wrong_911.md

 I flinched.
 Somehow, I knew he was talking to me.

 "But I know you're there.
 I want you to know this isn't any fault of yours.
 Or his.
 This, us.
 You can call it coincidence.
 Or fate.
-Whichever you believe in.
-But believe in it."
+Whichever you believe.
+But, believe in it."

 He capped the sharpie.
-The dotted line had turned into a dotted oval, stretching across Jerry's abdomen and encircling his belly button.
+The dotted line had become a dotted oval, stretching across Jerry's abdomen and encircling his belly button.

 "We're here to help."

 Long Hair walked back in with a stretcher.
 They quickly loaded Jerry up.
 He was still unconscious with the mask on him.
 Long Hair wheeled him out the door and the other called after him.

-"I marked where you're going to cut.
+"That's where you're going to cut.
 Get the tools ready."

-Then he turned towards me.
-He looked into my eye.
+Then he looked into my eye.
 He smiled.
 When he spoke he used Jerry's voice.

 "Does your tummy hurt too?"